 About Lincolnville Boat Club

 • We are a group of Lincolnville residents who have formed the Lincolnville Boat Club (LBC) as a non-profit, public benefit corporation dedicated to offering sailing and seamanship instruction and programs to our community.
-All of our courses are focused on educating individuals to the joys of sailing.
+All of our courses are focused on educating individuals to the joys of sailing and boating.

-We teach several levels of instruction during the summer, from youth to adult.
-Our primary location is at Norton Pond in the center of Lincolnville where we sail Vanguard 420 dinghies.
-The warm and calm waters make this a perfect location to learn to sail and our boats have most all the equipment of larger ocean sailing boats which allows students to learn and build up their confidence.
-We also have a keel boat moored at the ferry terminal at Lincolnville beach where students can graduate to ocean sailing.
+We teach several levels of instruction during the summer, for both youths, families, and adult.
+Our primary location is at Norton Pond in the center of Lincolnville where we sail Vanguard 420, Lasers, and Shellback dinghies.
+We also own and utilize row boats, kayaks, and paddleboards!
+The warm and calm waters make this a perfect location to learn to sail and boat.
+We also have a keel boat moored at the ferry terminal at Lincolnville beach.
+We sail in the picturesque Penobscot Bay every Friday evening - come join!

 The club is incorporated by the State of Maine as a not for profit corporation and approved by the IRS as a 501c3 public benefit organization for purposes of receiving tax deductible contributions.